nihitha13/WorkshopOnPairProgramming/files/README.md

 # WorkshopOnPairProgramming
-Pair programming to solve programming question to convert integer to roman and roman to integer
+Pair programming to solve programming question related to converting integer to roman and roman to integer

 Sree Hari Priya(sreeharipriya) and Nihitha Veeramachaneni(nihithav)